Storage & Back-up Workflow for Filmmakers

 • Internal storage is the storage space on a device, such as a computer HDD or embedded multimedia card (eMMC) storage on a smartphone.

 • External storage is located outside the device, such as an external NAS, HDD, or SSD.
-These storage types can often hold far more data than an internal hard drive, and are far more portable.
+These storage types can often hold far more data than an internal hard drive and are far more portable.

 Multiple redundancies are built into cloud storage systems so the data is always backed up and can be retrieved in an emergency or system failure.
-Many public cloud providers use object storage, which designates data as objects and requires an API or custom user interface to access.
+Many public cloud storage providers use object storage, which designates data as objects and requires an API or custom user interface to access.

 All storage and backup setups must keep speed and bandwidth in mind regarding hardware, connectivity, and cabling because just one very slow device or connection can cause a disruptive bottleneck in your workflow.